Andrewodwyer/City-Events-Blog/README.md

     template_name = "event/index.html"
     paginate_by = 6
 I first used this just on the index.html (home) page.
 As the same pagination would be used on 3 html pages (index.html, events_by_category.html and my_events.html) I decided to place the pagination in its own template called pagination.html and include it in those 3 pages using the {%include%} tag.
-{% include "event/pagination.html" with page_obj=page_obj %}
+{% include "event/pagination.html" with page_obj=page_obj %}.
 The page_obj contains the current page’s events and pagination details if there is a next or previous

 #### Event Card Display
 Like the Pagination on these pages the majority of the code was the same.
 The only major difference was the h3 element at the start of the page and a message that displays at the end of the page {%if%} statement
 The card_display.html template was created in response to this.
 This template used the code that was duplicated on each page.
-These pages are free of clutter and the card design need only be changed once in the event-card.html and would apply on all the relevant pages that had the {% include "event/event_card.html" with event=event %} tag.
+These pages are free of clutter and the card design need only be changed once in the event-card.html and would apply on all the relevant pages that had the {% include %} tag.

 ![Pagination cards and buttons](static/readme-img/UX/pagination-6-card-and-button.png)